Sphalerite Gemstone Information

 Sphalerite is trimorphous with the minerals wurtzite and matraite.
 This means that all three minerals have the same chemical composition but crystallize in different forms.

 Sphalerite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 There is not a great deal of information about the metaphysical properties of sphalerite.
 Generally, sphalerite is thought to provide its wearer with strength and vitality.
 It is said to increase recovery from illness, to bring sexual and creative energy and to protect against infection, exhaustion and fatigue.
 Sphalerite is not a traditional birthstone or zodiac stone, but it is a non-traditional gemstone for those born under the sign of Gemini and is associated with the planet Earth.
 Physically, sphalerite is believed by some to help eye disorders.

-Sphalerite Gemstone and Jewellery Design Ideas Back to Top
+Sphalerite Gemstone and Jewelry Design Ideas Back to Top

 At Heritage Auctions' Nature & Science Auction in October 2013, a five-inch square specimen of purple fluorite, with barite, sphalerite and calcite crystals sold for $125 thousand.

-Exclusive and acclaimed jeweller to the stars, Joel Arthur Rosenthal (known simply as JAR) designed intricate jewels in the form of flowers, (possibly influenced by Paulding Farnham) that featured sphalerite, amongst other coloured gemstones.
+Exclusive and acclaimed jeweler to the stars, Joel Arthur Rosenthal (known simply as JAR) designed intricate jewels in the form of flowers, (possibly influenced by Paulding Farnham) that featured sphalerite, amongst other colored gemstones.

-Sphalerite Gemstone Jewellery Care and Cleaning Back to Top
+Sphalerite Gemstone Jewelry Care and Cleaning Back to Top